umetnic/EAC3_to_AC3/README.md

   Some ideas:
    - rtorrent invokes the script when download is finished
    - when system finishes copying/moving files to the watched folders, script is notified and extracts the audio...look into inotifywait.
 2. decide how to process/(notify user?) problematic files like zero size, etc...
+Done
 3. properly handle partial ac3 files from unfinished conversions.
 Now these are just skipped.
+For now I added a setting to skip original log file.
+4. stuff in 2do section of ini fali...

 ## Dependencies